hplp/AES_implementations/README.md

 - supports AES 128, 192 and 256 by allocating memory to accomodate all versions
 - tested in Microsoft Visual Studio

+## Verilog implementation details
+The Verilog implementation provided here is the same exact implementation from Altera's Advanced Synthesis Cookbook, only with the `stratixii_lcell_comb` replaced with a bitwise XOR (`^` in Verilog).

 ## Useful links:

 What's a Creel?
 YouTube channel has some great videos on explaining and implementing AES